Children in the Israeli–Palestinian conflict: Media manipulation

 In early November 2012, Israeli activists reported that several journalists with cameras followed a Palestinian girl as she repeatedly tried without success to provoke a violent reaction from Israeli soldiers.
-On November 18, Alarab Net, an Arab news site, released a photo of three bloodied children and their mother with the caption "martyred massacred family in Gaza".
+On 18 November, Alarab Net, an Arab news site, released a photo of three bloodied children and their mother with the caption "martyred massacred family in Gaza."
 This image turned out to be of Syrian children.
-Pro-Palestinian activists published a photograph on Twitter of an injured infant held by a rescue worker, writing "even this young injured Palestinian child doesn't seem surprised or scared, used to Israeli terrorism."
+Pro-Palestinian activists published a photograph on Twitter of an injured infant held by a rescue worker, writing that "even this young injured Palestinian child doesn't seem surprised or scared, used to Israeli terrorism."
 The baby in the picture was quickly identified as an Israeli injured in a Hamas rocket attack, which also killed her mother.
 The Washington Post reported at the time on the tendency of both sides in the conflict to politicize photos of injured and dead children.

+Following the Hamas-led attack on Israel on 7 October 2023, reports surfaced alleging that militants had beheaded Israeli babies in the Kfar Aza kibbutz.
+These claims, initially circulated by Israeli soldiers and reported by media outlets such as i24NEWS, quickly spread across international media.
+The story gained further traction after U.S. President Joe Biden referenced having seen photos of beheaded children, though the White House later clarified that he had not seen such images and was referring only to media reports.
+The Israel Defense Forces stated they could not verify the claims, and subsequently, news networks have denounced these claims.

+Despite the lack of corroboration, the claim was widely circulated and used to generate international outrage, particularly in Western media and political discourse.
+Critics argued that the propagation of the story without verification served to intensify public emotions and influence perceptions of the conflict, especially regarding the actions of Hamas and the justification of Israel's military response.